StarlaToR/DataScience/README.md

 <h2> Introduction </h2>

 This is a Python project made by Matéo Erbisti, Lenny Rabinne, and Antoine Mordant at ISART DIGITAL Paris.
-Its goal is to respond to the question: What are the most popular video game genres in the world?
+Its goal is to respond to the question: What are the most popular and appreciated video game genres in the world?

 <h2> Process </h2>

 <h3> Data research </h3>

-We searched for datasets on video game sales in the last few years, depending on the geographic zone.
+We searched for datasets on video game sales in the last few years, depending on the geographic zone, as well as datasets on video game ratings.

 The most accurate ones we found are on Kaggle.